SEBSCHELLI/MH_SciTweets_Heuristics/README.md

 - Category 3: The post mentions a scientific research context (e.g., mention of a scientist, scientific research efforts, research findings; [source code](src/apply_cat3_research_context_heuristics.py)).

-  - *If* the post contains a noun or proper noun from a [list of research or science phrases](/src/lists/science_research_in_general_kws.txt) (output column `mentions_science_research_in_general` contains the first noun found, if any).
+  - *If* the post contains a noun or proper noun from a [list of research or science phrases](/src/lists/science_research_in_general_kws.txt) (15 terms, manually curated, output column `mentions_science_research_in_general` contains the first noun found, if any).
-  - *Or* the post contains a noun or proper noun from a [list of scientists](/src/lists/scientists_kws.txt) (output column `mentions_scientist` contains the first noun found, if any).
+  - *Or* the post contains a noun or proper noun from a [list of scientists](/src/lists/scientists_kws.txt) (12 terms, manually curated, output column `mentions_scientist` contains the first noun found, if any).
-  - *Or* the post contains a noun or proper noun from a [list of scientific publication types](/src/lists/publications_kws.txt) (output column `mentions_publications` contains the first noun found, if any).
+  - *Or* the post contains a noun or proper noun from a [list of scientific publication types](/src/lists/publications_kws.txt) (10 terms, manually curated, output column `mentions_publications` contains the first noun found, if any).
-  - *Or* the post contains a term from a [list of social science research methods](/src/lists/sc_methods.txt), which we collected from the [SAGE Social Science Thesaurus](https://concepts.sagepub.com/vocabularies/social-science/en/page/?uri=https%3A%2F%2Fconcepts.sagepub.com%2Fsocial-science%2Fconcept%2Fconceptgroup%2Fmethods) (output column `mentions_research_method` contains the first term found, if any).
+  - *Or* the post contains a term from a [list of social science research methods](/src/lists/sc_methods.txt) (1476 methods, see [List of Social Science Research Methods](#list-of-social-science-research-methods)) with at least two words (output column `mentions_research_method` contains the first term found, if any).

+### List of Social Science Research Methods

+The [list of 1,476 research methods](src/lists/sc_methods.txt) is collected from the [SAGE Social Science Thesaurus](https://concepts.sagepub.com/vocabularies/social-science/en/page/?uri=https%3A%2F%2Fconcepts.sagepub.com%2Fsocial-science%2Fconcept%2Fconceptgroup%2Fmethods).

 ### List of Repositories

-The list of 17,463 subdomains is collected as follows:
+The [list of 17,463 subdomains](src/lists/repo_subdomains.txt) is collected as follows:

 - All full-text links included in the public [CrossRef Snapshot from January 2021](https://academictorrents.com/details/e4287cb7619999709f6e9db5c359dda17e93d515) were extracted
 - Using the CrossRef API, we extracted the full-text links that were registered after January 2021